Work in Progress

 The lines were the eleventh of a fourteen stanza poem about the thoughts of a young soldier fighting abroad, facing possible death, and thinking of his lady love back in England, the earliest known publication of which was in The Bee, a literary weekly published in Edinburgh, on 12th October 1791 with the title “A Poem, said to be written by Major Mordaunt during the last German War.
 Never before published.”
 A copy of this issue was found in Sir Walter Scott's library after his death.
 Scott had made the verse famous by using it (slightly misquoted) as a heading to Chapter XXV of his 1816 novel, "Old Mortality," attributing it as anonymous.
 The full text of the verses is given at the bottom of this page

 In the family bible his godparents were given as his uncles, the Earl of Pembroke and Thomas Page, Esq., though Thomas Page was later crossed out, perhaps when he became godfather to the next son, and his aunt, the Hon.
 Juliana Page.
-As a teenager he was page of honour to the 9 year-old Princess Augusta but ultimately a major general in the Army and Fellow of the Royal Society.
+As a teenager he was page of honour to the 9 year-old Princess Augusta but ultimately rose to the rank of major general in the Army and Fellow of the Royal Society.
 He was buried in All Saints, Fulham, on 18th February, 1809.

 - Henry Mordaunt (20th October 1732 - 1778).
 His illustrious godparents were his cousin, Cosmo, Duke Gordon, his uncle Thomas Page and his aunt the Countess of Pembroke.
 He was, presumably, the "Mordaunt Henry, s.
 Charles of St. Anne's, Westminster, arm.
 CHRIST CHURCH, matric.
 13 Nov.,1750, aged 18: B.A.
 1755" in the list of Oxford University Alumni 1715 - 1886.
 He was to take Holy Orders and be granted the living of St Cuthbert's, Halsall by his father.
-The footnote records that Henry died after a fall from his horse.
-Unfortunately the on-line records of St Cuthbert's only start from 1838.
 He had been bequeathed the said family bible by his father

 - Anna Maria Mordaunt (? - 1771).
 She was a maid of honour to Queen Caroline.
 In her youth she was a great beauty and Samuel Croxall dedicated to her his dramatic performance 'The 'Fair Circassian' (1720)